• Skip to primary navigation

 brushing mayo on bread to make a grilled cheese sandwich

-Bread: Loaf of sturdy Italian bread.
-Head over to the bakery section of your grocery store and pick up artisan Italian bread.
-You want it to be sturdy so that the bread doesn’t char and burn rather than a generic loaf of white bread.
+• Bread: Choose a sturdy loaf of Italian bread.
+Head to the bakery section of your grocery store and pick up artisan Italian bread.
+You want it to be sturdy so that it doesn't char and burn, unlike a generic loaf of white bread.

-Cheese: For this recipe, I used Monterey jack and habanero cheddar.
-These cheeses complement each other well and, a touch of spice.
+• Cheese: For this recipe, I used Monterey Jack and habanero cheddar.
+These cheeses complement each other well and have a touch of spice.

 Note: You can choose your favorite cheeses for this recipe as well.